How is the real estate market doing in Elmwood Park, IL?

 Are there fewer Short Sales and Foreclosures in Elmwood Park?

-During May 2022 the real estate market in Elmwood Park consisted of 93.4% Traditional homes sales.
-That is a decrease over April 2022 of 0.7% and inline with May 2021.
+During November 2022 the real estate market in Elmwood Park consisted of 96.7% Traditional homes sales.
+That is inline with October 2022 and an increase over November 2021 of 1.6%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Elmwood Park, IL going up or down and by how much?

-On average, sold home prices in Elmwood Park, IL have depreciated (fallen) -6.98% when comparing May 2022 to May 2021 (year over year).
-On average, sold home prices in Elmwood Park, IL have appreciated (risen) 1.63% when comparing May 2022 to April 2022 (month over month).
+On average, sold home prices in Elmwood Park, IL have depreciated (fallen) -100% when comparing November 2022 to November 2021 (year over year).
+On average, sold home prices in Elmwood Park, IL have depreciated (fallen) -100% when comparing November 2022 to October 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Elmwood Park, IL